TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 * Hakka Labs: Robert "Uncle Bob" Martin - [Architecture: The Lost Years](https://www.youtube.com/watch?v=HhNIttd87xs) a video of Robert Martin from Hakka Labs.
 * [DDD & Testing Strategy](http://www.taimila.com/blog/ddd-and-testing-strategy/) by Lauri Taimila

 The purpose of this series of posts is to show how to build a REST web service in Python from scratch using a clean architecture.
 One of the main advantages of this layered design is testability, so I will develop it following a TDD approach.
 This will also allow to show some limitations of the test-driven approach which you should be aware of.

-The idea for this project comes from an interview assignment I received from a company and has been slightly changed to avoid spoiling the fun of potential candidates =).
-Indeed the project was really interesting, and was developed from scratch in around 14 hours of work.
-Given the nature of the project (a code test) some choices have been made to simplify the resulting code.
+The project was initially developed from scratch in around 14 hours of work.
+Given the toy nature of the project some choices have been made to simplify the resulting code.
 Whenever meaningful I will point out those simplifications and discuss them.

 # Project overview